dverhaert/Gridding/README.md

 After that, many variables can be customized depending on the user's requirements.
 The first value to be set is *oversampling*.
 Oversampling is the process of making the support kernel more dense in comparison to the grid it's in.
 This way, instead of (u,v) coordinates simply being rounded to the nearest integer, they get scaled according to their fraction depending on how many times we're oversampling.
 Oversampling with a factor 2 makes (u,v) coordinates round to halves, with a factor 3 to thirds etc. This way, the accuracy is improved since we look at fractions more carefully but the computation time will be longer.

 Next, some variables can be set to tweak the program as desired.
 These determine the size of the support kernel, the size of the total grid, the number of frequency channels, and the number of points taken from the dataset.
-Real (*u,v,w*) coordinates from a six-hour LOFAR observation with 44 antennas (946 baselines, 10s integration time and one subband of 16 frequency channels) were \ as taken from [1].
+Real (*u,v,w*) coordinates from a six-hour LOFAR observation with 44 antennas (946 baselines, 10s integration time and one subband of 16 frequency channels) were used as taken from [1].
 These are further subdivided in timesteps and blocks, but can be tweaked as necessary.
+Also a scaling factor is applied so taht the points are adjusted to fit in a ([-1024, 1024, -1024, 1024]) grid.

 Frequencies are set, differing slightly for every channel.
 The frequencies in this case used are around 60 MHz, but of course any values can be used as long as they are in the radio frequency.
 After this, the values of the visibilities are set.
-In this example they are all set to one, but of course any (complex) value can be taken.
+In this example they are all set to one, but of course any (complex) value can be taken, or a dataset of actual visibilities can be used.

 ### Mode 1: Simple mode
 #### Generating the kernel